PacktPublishing/LLM-Engineers-Handbook/README.md

 │   ├── rag.py
 ```

-`llm_engineering/` : The core Python package for the project, containing the main logic for Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and data collection.
+`llm_engineering/`: The core Python package for the project, containing the main logic for Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and data collection.

 Follows the Domain Driven Design (DDD) pattern, having the following structure:
 - `domain/`: Defines all the entities, structures, and documents.
-- `application/`: Application level-code, such as crawlers, processing logic and RAG.
+- `application/`: Application level code, such as crawlers, processing logic and RAG.
 - `model/`: Training and inference code.
 - `infrastructure/`: Infrastructure code related to AWS, Qdrant, MongoDB, FastAPI and others.

-The code logic and imports flows as follows: `infrastructure` -> `model` -> `application` -> `domain`
+The code logic and imports flow as follows: `infrastructure` -> `model` -> `application` -> `domain`

 `pipelines/` : Contains the ZenML ML pipelines, which serve as the entry point for all the ML pipelines.
 Coordinates the data processing and model training stages of the ML lifecycle.